jhrmnn/pyberny/README.md

 [![license](https://img.shields.io/github/license/jhrmnn/pyberny.svg)](https://github.com/jhrmnn/pyberny/blob/master/LICENSE)
 [![code style](https://img.shields.io/badge/code%20style-black-202020.svg)](https://github.com/ambv/black)

-Berny is an optimizer of molecular geometries with respect to the total energy, using nuclear gradient information.
+PyBerny is an optimizer of molecular geometries with respect to the total energy, using nuclear gradient information.

 In each step, it takes energy and Cartesian gradients as an input, and returns a new equilibrium structure estimate.